qiqih-code/splendor-contest-agent/README.md

 The video will be shared with us through an unlisted youtube link at the top of the **Wiki** of your GitHub repository.

-## 3. Pre-contest feedback tournaments
+## 3. Pre-contest feedback tournaments (Updated 2021/09/22)

 We will be running **test tournament** and **informal tournaments** based on preliminary versions of teams' agents in the weeks before the final project submission.
 We will only run with your submitted agent (please check [splendor.md](Splendor/splendor.md#official-tournaments) on how to submit by using tags).
 The **test tournament** will run your agent against a sample agent hourly to check if your agent can run on the server bug-free.
-The **informal tournaments** will be run daily (at the begin of each day), and your agent will be run against all others including all staff teams.
+The **informal tournaments** will be run twice a day (at the begin of each day), and your agent will be run against all others including all staff teams.
 The result will be available through this link: [http://www.comp90054.tk/](http://www.comp90054.tk/).

-We will start once **five teams** have submitted their preliminary agents by tagging their repos with "`test-submission`".
 Participating in these pre-contests will give you **a lot of insights** on how your solution is performing and how to improve it.
 Results, including replays for every game, will be available only for those teams that have submitted.

 You can re-submit multiple times, and we will just run the tagged version.
 These tournaments carry no marking at all; they are just designed for continuous feedback for you to  debug and improve your solution!
 You do not need to certify these versions.